-- 1) LDIntelligence, LLC an investment adviser separately registered with the SEC that provides advisory services specifically related to a technology-driven managed account program for retirement plans.
-LDI does not provide similar investment advisory services and does not service the same type of clients as IDA. - 2) LDI-MAP LLC a retirement plan technology & managed account services firm.
-LDI-MAP LLC is majority-owned and managed by LDI. - 3) LDI Personnel LLC administers LDI's employee compensation, tax, and benefit costs.
-LDI Personnel LLC is owned and managed by LDI.
+1) LDIntelligence, LLC - an investment adviser separately registered with the SEC that provides advisory services specifically related to a technology-driven managed account program for retirement plans.
+LDI does not provide similar investment advisory services and does not service the same type of clients as IDA.